Michael McDowell (racing driver): 2020

-2021: First Playoff Appearance And Daytona 500 Win
+2021: Daytona 500 win and first playoff appearance

 McDowell remained in FRM's No. 34 for a fourth year in 2021.
 He won the season-opening Daytona 500 after avoiding a crash involving the leaders Joey Logano and Brad Keselowski on the final lap.
-Before his big victory, McDowell had one of the longest streaks of races before his first win; it was his first career win in his 358th career start, second only to Michael Waltrip, whose first win came in his 463rd start.
-He would go on to finish the first 3 races of the season inside the top 10.
+Before his big victory, McDowell had the second-most Cup Series starts before his first win.
+It was his first Cup Series win in his 358th start, second only to Michael Waltrip, whose first win came in his 463rd start.
+He would go on to finish the first three races of the season inside the top-ten.
 McDowell also nearly won at Talladega in the spring, finishing a close third behind Keselowski and Byron.
-McDowell would follow this performance by a strong 7th-place finish at the inaugural cup series race at Circuit of the Americas after early contact with Martin Truex Jr. McDowell's win at Daytona locked him into the All-Star Race and the NASCAR playoffs for the first time in his 14-year cup series career.
+McDowell would follow this performance by a strong seventh place finish at the inaugural cup series race at Circuit of the Americas after early contact with Martin Truex Jr. McDowell's win at Daytona locked him into the All-Star Race and the NASCAR playoffs for the first time in his fourteen-year Cup Series career.
 McDowell was eliminated from the playoffs following the conclusion of the Round of 16 at Bristol.
-He finished the season with one win, two top-fives, five top-tens, an average finish of 20.5, and finished 16th in the points standings.
+He finished the season with one win, two top-fives, five top-tens, an average finish of 20.5, and finished sixteenth in the points standings.

 2022

-McDowell started the 2022 season with a seventh place finish at the 2022 Daytona 500.
-He scored seven top-10 finishes during the regular season.
+McDowell started the 2022 season with a seventh-place finish at the 2022 Daytona 500.
+He scored seven top-ten finishes during the regular season.
 On July 26, crew chief Blake Harris was suspended for four races and fined US$100,000 for an L2 Penalty during post-race inspection after the 2022 M&M's Fan Appreciation 400 at Pocono.
-The penalty came under Sections 14.1 C, D and Q and 14.5 A and B in the NASCAR Rule Book, both of which pertain to the body and overall vehicle assembly rules surrounding modification of a single-source supplied part.
-In addition, the No. 34 team was docked 100 driver and owner points and 10 playoff points.
+The penalty came under Sections 14.1 C, D, and Q and 14.5 A and B in the NASCAR Rule Book, both of which pertain to the body and overall vehicle assembly rules surrounding modification of a single-source supplied part.
+In addition, the No. 34 team was docked one hundred driver and owner points and ten playoff points.

+2023: Return to the playoffs

+McDowell began the 2023 season with a 28th-place finish at the 2023 Daytona 500.
+He dominated the Indianapolis road race, landing him in the playoffs and earning him his second career win, as well as his first career stage win in the first stage of the race.
+He was eliminated at the conclusion of the Round of 16.
+He finished the season with one win, two top-fives, eight top-tens, an average finish of 19.0, and finished fifteenth in the point standings.